Skip to main content

 Who may enter?

-The Case Competition is open to all USAID staff and partners from all types of organizations (charitable organizations, private companies, or public entities) working with USAID around the world.
+The CLA Case Competition is open to all USAID staff and partners from all types of organizations (charitable organizations, private companies, or public entities) working with USAID around the world.
 Note: The specific activity doesn't necessarily have to be funded by USAID; however, USAID must somehow be connected to the work.

 What are the case submission requirements?